Dudeonyx/redux-ts-starter-kit/packages/core/README.md

 ## A simple set of tools to make using Redux easier

-_A typescript friendly combined fork of [react-starter-kit](https://github.com/reduxjs/redux-starter-kit) & [robodux](https://github.com/neurosnap/robodux)_
+### Installation

 `npm install @redux-ts-starter-kit/core`

-_This command installs `@redux-ts-starter-kit/core` alongside `@redux-ts-starter-kit/slice`,`redux`, `redux-thunk`, `immer`, and `reselect` as direct dependencies allowing the full use of redux with a single npm install_

 ### Purpose

-The `redux-ts-starter-kit` like the original `redux-starter-kit` package is intended to help address three common complaints about Redux:
+The `@redux-ts-starter-kit/core` package like the original `redux-starter-kit` package is intended to help address three common complaints about Redux:

 - "Configuring a Redux store is too complicated"
 - "I have to add a lot of packages to get Redux to do anything useful"